rulebricks/python-sdk/README.md

 ## Configuration

-Before using the SDK, configure your API key.
+Before using the SDK, configure ye bour API key.
 You can find your API key in your Rulebricks Dashboard.

 ```python
 import rulebricks as rb